 The scoop on using electrolyzed water for cleaning

-Electrolyzed water is a simple technology that’s been in the industrial space for 50+ years, used for applications including green cleaning & disinfecting, produce preservation, dental, wound healing, eye care and veterinary car products.
+Electrolyzed water is a simple technology that’s been in the industrial space for 50+ years, used for applications including green cleaning & disinfecting, produce preservation, dental, wound healing, eye care and veterinary care products.
 It uses electricity to change the chemical structure of salt, water & vinegar into a cleaner as effective as bleach, but with no toxic chemicals.
 It’s so gentle that no gloves or rinsing are needed.
-Crazy right?
+Really!
 It’s a technology that’s been used for years in the industrial space to create a potent cleaner, deodorizer and disinfectant.
 For example, hospitals in the United States and Japan use electrolyzed water for its efficacy & gentleness.

 Electrolyzed water for cleaning: how it’s madeIn its simplest form, the technology uses an electrical current to change the molecular structure of salt, water and vinegar into 2 new ingredients.
 You can learn how the electrolyzed water chemistry works in this little video: To recap, when an electrical charge is passed through the salt (NaCl) solution, the sodium separates from the chloride.
 Chloride is negatively charged & is attracted to the positive side of the electrical charge where it bonds with oxygen and hydrogen from the water.
 It gets converted from Cl- to HOCl or hypochlorous acid.
 This is the same substance your white blood cells produce to fight infection.
 Yes you caught that right – hypochlorous acid is your immune system’s first line of defense, and if you happen to be in a public restroom or nursery school right now, your body is making it as you read this!
 Hypochlorous acid is even being used in the South Korean “clean zones” in the fight against SARS-CoV-2, the cause of COVID-19.
 The sodium is positive and thus attracted to the negative charge, where it bonds with oxygen and hydrogen and is electrochemically converted to sodium hydroxide or NaOH.
 Sodium hydroxide is a common detergent used at different concentrations in products ranging from toothpaste to moisturizer to cleaning products.
 The vinegar is used to achieve the right pH of the solution.
 It’s the pH that determines whether the solution is predominantly bleach (get your face mask & gloves) or instead hypochlorous acid (no hazmat suit needed).
 The pH also determines whether the solution is at the right concentration of hypochlorous acid to meet EPA requirements to be registered as a disinfectant that kills 99.9% of germs.

 Why you can’t buy electrolyzed water in stores